 - Screening tests are designed to have a relatively high incidence of false positives in order to prevent any false negatives.
 While false positives happen to many people, pregnant or recently pregnant women tend to get them more frequently.
 From the perspective of a milk bank which will be testing the donors on a regular basis, it makes sense to exclude anyone with a history of false positives since the cost of pursuing confirmations at every testing opportunity is not only prohibitive for a non-profit org, it also can lead to logistical issues with the milk received from the donor.
 This study does not follow up on the actual serological status of these women but, even per the most optimistic values, it is quite likely that many of these women did not in fact have any current infections. [↩]

 - Donated breastmilk is, in most situations, milk expressed and/or stored for her own child.
 After blood screening of donors and education on safe expressing/handling/storing techniques, the risks to milk sharing are minimized.
-To suggest that this milk is not safe for sharing is to suggest that it is not safe for moms to feed their own babies with their expressed milk.
+To suggest that this milk is not safe for sharing is to suggest that it is not safe to feed to one’s own babies with their expressed milk.
 We question this line of logic. [↩]

 - The same potential infections can occur when breastmilk substitutes are used in the same setting.
 Please also see ‘Risks and ethics of breastmilk substitutes’. [↩]